Key Specs of Hyundai Aura

 - Power Steering

 Aura Latest Update

-Hyundai Aura Variants: The Aura is offered in a total of five variants: E, S, SX, SX+, and SX(O).
+Hyundai Aura Variants: The Aura is available in five variants -- E, S, SX, SX+, and SX(O).

-Hyundai Aura Powertrains: It comes with three BS6-compliant engine options: 1.2-litre petrol engine (83PS/114Nm) and 1.2-litre diesel engine (75PS/190Nm) from the Grand i10 Nios, and 1.0-litre turbo-petrol engine (100PS/172Nm) from the Venue.
-While the 1.2-litre petrol and diesel motors are offered with a 5-speed MT and AMT, the turbo-petrol unit is only offered with a 5-speed MT.
+Hyundai Aura Powertrains: It comes with three engine options -- 1.2-litre petrol engine (83PS/114Nm) and a 1.2-litre diesel engine (75PS/190Nm) from the Grand i10 Nios, and a 1.0-litre turbo-petrol engine (100PS/172Nm) from the Venue.
+While the 1.2-litre petrol and diesel motors are offered with a 5-speed MT and AMT, the turbo-petrol is mated to only a 5-speed MT.
 The 1.2-litre petrol engine is also available with a CNG kit from the factory.
-However, it can only be had in the S variant.
+However, it is present only in the ‘S’ variant.